dashpay/dips/compressed-headers.md

 #### nBits

-In Dash nBits changes every block so this field will always contain the full value.
+In Dash use of the [Dark Gravity Wave (DGW)](https://docs.dash.org/en/stable/introduction/features.html#dark-gravity-wave) difficulty adjustment algorithm results in nBits generally changing in every block.
+Consequently, this field will usually contain the full value.

+There is a period of time at the beginning of the chain where the bitcoin difficulty adjustment algorithm was used.
+During this time compression of the nBits field will occur.

 #### txn_count